ThingLabsIo/ThingLabsIo.github.io/pages/workshop/esp8266/07-sending-c2d-messages.md

 {% highlight lua %}
 --
--- LAB 04: Sending Device-to-Cloud (D2C) Messages
+-- LAB 05: Sending Cloud-to-Device (C2D) Messages
 --
 -- This program sends the telemetry (light, temperature and humidity) and sends it to the cloud.
+-- It also receives commands from the cloud to turn the RGB LED on and off.
 --

 -- Configuration to connect to the MQTT broker.
-DEVICE = "ESP8266-1"
+DEVICE = "THingLabs-esp8266"
-IOTHUB = "ivan-iothub.azure-devices.net"
+IOTHUB = "ThingLabsIoTHub.azure-devices.net"
-IOTHUB_DEVICE_CONNECTION_KEY = "mr3hUEdsO13tCUEhU1GQ9OQI4VqzHnnpioSnRhWIdjw="
+IOTHUB_DEVICE_CONNECTION_KEY = "XBoriIl+BZTpz6Yk84SPtDxel+wINQy1izIOfEQ4E3w="

 -- Standard variables for connecting via MQTT to IoTHUB Do Not Change PORT   = 8883